 Affordable Housing Increase and preserve affordable housing opportunities for very low to moderate income renters, homeowners, first-time homebuyers, and those experiencing homelessness.
-This includes affordable housing efforts that require funding to remediate properties negatively affected by slum and blighted conditions.
+This includes acquisition and affordable housing efforts that require funding to remediate properties negatively affected by slum and blighted conditions, but is not limited to these activities.

 Housing Rehabilitation Provide construction and rehabilitation assistance for very low to moderate income homeowners, rental property owners and the Public Housing Authority.
 The City will focus on upgrading the City's housing stock to meet standard building codes to provide and sustain safe, affordable housing through its revolving loan fund.
-The City of Great Falls will address Public Housing Authority rehabilitation or modernization projects with the use of CDBG funding.
+The City of Great Falls will address Public Housing Authority rehabilitation or modernization projects with the use of grant funding.

-Fair Housing Provide funding for activities that affirmatively further fair housing.
+City of Great Falls 2021 Annual Action Plan Page 37 of 47 Fair Housing Provide funding for activities that affirmatively further fair housing.
 The City of Great Falls will fund activities that include, but are not limited to fair housing education, counseling, outreach, and referrals pertaining to the laws, rights, and responsibilities related to housing and housing-related transactions, as well as service activities that reduce and remove barriers to fair housing choice.